-Medical professionals are increasingly discovering that the most effective approach to reducing inflammation does not involve relying solely on medications, but rather lies within the contents of your refrigerator.
-Embracing an anti-inflammatory diet can serve as a powerful tool in combating inflammation and achieving long-term relief.
+Medical professionals are increasingly finding that the most effective way to reduce inflammation isn’t just through medication, but often through the foods we eat.
+Adopting an anti-inflammatory diet can be a powerful strategy for fighting inflammation and achieving lasting relief.

 “Many experimental studies have shown that components of foods or beverages may have anti-inflammatory effects,” says Dr. Frank Hu, professor of nutrition and epidemiology in the Department of Nutrition at the Harvard School of Public Health.